 The tradition is attributed to Anna, the Duchess of Bedford, who in the 1840s, started inviting friends to join her for an additional afternoon meal to fill the gap between lunch and dinner, which was served later in the evening.
 The trend quickly caught on among other socialites.

-The presentation is also a key part of the experience as afternoon tea is often served on a tiered cake stand, with the sandwiches on the bottom tier, the scones on the middle tier, and the pastries and cakes on the top tier.
-Although, many display the food differently!
+The presentation is also a key part of the experience as afternoon tea as often it is served on a tiered cake stand, with the sandwiches on the bottom tier, the scones on the middle tier, and the pastries and cakes on the top tier.
+Although, many display the food differently.

 Over time, afternoon tea has become a beloved British custom, enjoyed at home, in hotel restaurants, tea and coffee shops, as well as ready-made afternoon tea baskets.
-There are also many themed or special occasion afternoon teas, such as for Christmas, Mother's Day, or birthdays.
+There are also many themed or special occasion afternoon teas, such as for Christmas, Mother's Day, Easter, or celebrations such as birthdays.

-Traditional high tea would include hearty, savory dishes such as meat pies, fish, seafood, beans, peas, cheese, potatoes, vegetables such as cabbage, salted meat, bread and butter, pickles, and if available sweet home-baking such as scones, cakes, biscuits, or pastries.
-It would, of course, also include cups of tea!
+Traditional working class high tea would include hearty, savoury dishes such as meat pies, fish, seafood, beans, peas, cheese, potatoes, vegetables such as cabbage and swede, salted meat, bread and butter, pickles, and if available sweet home-baking such as scones, cakes, biscuits, tarts or pies.
+It would, of course, also include many cups of tea.

-However, in its origins and traditional usage, high tea and afternoon tea referred to very different meals with a high tea being a filling meal for the working class, and the latter being a light afternoon meal for the upper classes or those who had more time during the day for a long break.
+However, in its origins and traditional usage, high tea and afternoon tea referred to very different meals with a high tea being a filling meal for the working class, and the latter being a light afternoon meal for the upper classes and those well-off folk who had more time during the day for a long break.

 In modern times, some parts of Britain refer to the main dinner as tea-time and this may hark back to the times when it was known as a high-tea.